MichaelNAndrews/MichaelAndrewsIT1025/Lab3/readme.md

 **Virtualization** allows you to create multiple simulated environments or dedicated resources from a single, physical hardware system.

-This process allows you to use a physical machine’s full capacity by distributing its capabilities among many users or environments.
+This process allows you to use a physical machine’s full capacity by distributing its capabilities among many users or environments, thereby allowing a business to get the most value from previous investments in hardware.

 ## Python
 ## Career Exploration